akrzemi1/__sandbox__/string_view_ctor.md

 This also means that you cannot mechanically change all occurences of `char*` to `string_view`, because not every usage of `char*` stands for the *C interface for strings*. `char*` can still mean "a pointer to a single character".

-If for a particular function you want to provide the *C interface for strings* with one exception: you want a particular well-defined semantics when a null pointer is passed (like: create empty range, create a not-a-range different from any valid range, throw an exception), provide a custom type that clearly reflects in the type the additional semantics.
+If for a particular function you want to provide the *C interface for strings* with one exception: you want a particular well-defined semantics when a null pointer is passed (like: create zero-sized range, create a not-a-range different from any valid range, throw an exception), provide a custom type that clearly reflects in the type the additional semantics.
 In case you want the semantics described in P0903R1, the type definition would as simmple as be:

 ```c++
 struct protective_string_view : std::string_view